Firstyear/prd-blog/blog_source/2021/02/15/getting_started_packaging_a_rust_cli_tool_in_suse_obs.rst

 * It will fetch the sources from git, based on the version we set.
 * It will turn them into a tar.xz for us.
 * It will update the changelog for the rpm, and set the correct version in the spec file.
+* It scans our project for any known vulnerabilities
 * It will download our rust dependencies, and then bundle them to vendor.tar.xz.

 So our current work dir should look like: